Last updated: 28 January 2004

 Using a multicomponent profile to hold information for more than one protocol is useful if the object key is the same for both protocols.
 In that case, using a single multicomponent profile avoids having to write two copies of the same object key into an IOR.

-accessor is missing a parameter declaration.
+The member_name accessor is missing a parameter declaration.

 It should read: